Acerbic/saboteur2_remake/workplan.md

 This comes with a downside - URLs in the browser will include visible .html extensions (unless I find some rewrite rule to avoid it).

+That being said, while the result will be static pages, the development doesn't have to.
+I will use some sort of content generators, perhaps a template engine, to avoid page code duplication.
+Linters, minimizers and other tooling will be set up to create robust dev environment and ensure optimal results.

+### Content and design ###

 Some sub pages will be joined together - music, for example - since they provide uniform functionality and I will implement some sort of layout or content